turingschool/front-end-curriculum/lessons/module-2/intro-to-npm.md

   <p>Why wouldn't we want to commit our `node_modules` directory?
 If this directory is not being pushed up to GitHub, how do other developers still have access to each of our project's dependencies?</p>
 </div>

+**Semantic Versioning**

 You'll notice that the dependencies we install each have a value associated with them like '1.4.6' -- these values are the version numbers of our dependencies.
+As developers update their packages, they must increase the version number of their package to allow any projects relying on it some lee-way before they update.

+Think back to the filter example code from earlier.
+Imagine the developer who created that package decided to change the name of the method from `filter` to `sift`.
+If this change took effect immediately, as soon as the developer pushed it to GitHub, now anybody using the `filter` method would have a broken application.
+Version numbers allow us to rely on a particular representation of a package (e.g. `filter` at version `1.2.3`), then update manually to a newer version (e.g. `sift` at version 2.0.0) when we have the time and knowledge to refactor our applications to work with the new changes.

 <div class="discuss">